 Running cable has its own best practices.
 Depending on what kind of cable you are running, what solutions you are installing, and what type of setup you are going for, it’s best to keep in mind traditional best practices for cabling.
 For example, Cat5 cable should not be run along with electrical cable.
 They shouldn’t be placed at 90-degree angles.
 Some types of cable have different makeups than others, so keeping in mind the materials you are working with becomes essential to complete an exemplary cabling job.

-If you’d like more information about cabling an office, wireless solutions, and enterprise-level IT support call Symmetric Engineering Group today at (813) 749-0895.
+If you’d like more information about cabling an office, wireless solutions, and enterprise-level IT support call Symmetric IT Group today at (813) 749-0895.